-3.1.
 Input Comparison

-As shown in Table 3, the data combining the operative report and diagnosis and each feature were compared.
+Table 3 shows the results of comparisons of data combining the operative report and diagnosis and each feature.
 Consequently, the data combining the operative report and diagnosis showed improvement in all performance indicators.

-Table 3 Comparison of Operative Report and Diagnosis Data
+Table 3.
+Comparisons of operative reports and diagnosis data